jessicayinglee/site/_posts/2020-10-26-my-first-blog-post.md

 KC1 will receive an email with a table containing all the rows with the name KC1, i.e. rows 1 to 4.
 KC2 will receive an email with a table containing rows 5 to 6.

 The emails were produced in MS Word using a table that queried all unique key contacts from FinalKC.
 Using the list key contacts, MS Word generated an email for each key contact (a.k.a a mail merge) that queried the database for the relevant rows.
-This was done using the field code below:
+This was done using the field code below.
 ```
 { DATABASE
 \d URL_TO_DATABASE;